AaronChen0/primecount/README.md

   </tr>
 </table>

-The benchmarks were made on my 1.9GHz old laptop.
+The benchmarks were made on my 1.9 GHz old laptop.
-It can be seen that the gaps between different lisp
+It can be seen that the gaps between different lisp systems
-systems are quite large.
+are quite large.

 ## Usage Examples